shirakaba/iPhone-libmecab/readme.md

 3. In your own project's `.xcodeproj`/`.xcworkspace` file, choose your target (the app you're making) from the TARGETS column, then click the 'Build Phases' tab.
 In there, add the `dicdirNaistJDic` and `dicdirKoDic` bundles to Target Dependencies.

 4. Still in the 'Build Phases' tab, press the `+` button to add another build phase, called either 'Copy Files' or 'Embed Frameworks'.
+Ensure that 'Resources' is selected as the destination.
 In this build phase, add the `dicdirNaistJDic` and `dicdirKoDic` bundles.

 5. Next, in the 'General' tab, add the `dicdirNaistJDic` and `dicdirKoDic` bundles to the `Embedded Binaries` list.